GustavsLieknins/Eventify/README.md

 9. Open up any IDE of your choice and copy .env.example and paste it back in the same location as .env

-10. Then in the same terminal that you did the composer i type this in - php artisan migrate
+10. Then in the same terminal that you did the composer i type this in - php artisan migrate --seed

 11. Then click continue